christofmuc/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

 This work like renamePatch, just with the added layerNo parameter.

+Optionally, you can implement this to return a list of names for the layers itself, or rather the layer titles.
+Without it, the
+UI will just display Layer 0, Layer 1, Layer 2, ...

+    def friendlyLayerTitles():

+To make it work, just return a list of strings like this:

+    def friendlyLayerTitles():
+        return ["Patch", "Upper tone", "Lower tone"]

 ## Importing categories stored in the patch in the synth

 Some synths store sound categories or tags.
 As the KnobKraft Orm has these as a central part of the UI, of course we want to be able to import them as well.
 It is easy enough and requires two steps: Implementing a function and then defining an import mapping.